cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/background.md

 A recent survey showed that 20% of Canadians give themselves a failing grade when it comes to internet hygiene.[^staysafe]

+People need support.
+Alongside any service that helps people report should be guidance that helps them deal with the impacts — if not help reduce their changes of falling victim in the first place.

 [^concernedcanadians]: https://cira.ca/resources/state-internet/report/canadians-deserve-a-better-internet
 [^staysafe]: https://www.ctvnews.ca/sci-tech/safer-internet-day-how-to-protect-yourself-against-hackers-and-stay-safe-online-1.4284471